b0yank/machine-learning-algorithms/README.md

 # machine-learning-algorithms
-Contains implementations of the core machine learning algorithms.
+Contains implementations from scratch of the core machine learning algorithms using NumPy.

 The implementations of the following classic ML algorithms imitate scikit-learn's API:
 - **LinearRegression**